abilandz/PH8124/Lecture_3/Lecture_3.md

 bbb
 cc
 ```
-By using this functionality, you can instruct your own script to behave differently if certain options or arguments are passed to it.
+By using this functionality, you can instruct a script to behave differently if certain options or arguments are supplied to it.
 Since this is clearly a frequently used feature, the specialized built-in **Bash** command exists to ease the parsing and interpretation of positional parameters (see the documentation of advanced **getopts** ('get options') command).

 ### 3. Your first **Linux/Bash** command: Bash functions <a name="first_command"></a>

-As the very first respectable version of your own command in **Linux/Bash**, which can take and interpret arguments, provide exit status, has its own environment, etc., we can consider **Bash** functions.
+As the very first respectable version of your own command in **Linux/Bash**, which can take and interpret arguments, provide exit status, has its own environment, etc., we can consider **Bash** function.

 Functions in **Bash** are very similar to scripts, however, the details of their implementations differ.
 In addition, functions are safer to use than scripts, since they have a well-defined notion of _local environment_.
 This means basically that if you have the variable with the same name in your current terminal session, and in the script or in the function you are executing, it's much easier to prevent the clash of these variables if you use functions.
-In addition, usage of functions to great extent resembles the usage of **Linux** commands, and in this sense, your first function developed in **Bash** can be also treated as your first **Linux** command!
+In addition, usage of functions to great extent resembles the usage of **Linux** commands, and it is in this sense, that your first function developed in **Bash** can be also treated as your first **Linux** command!

 Example implementation of **Bash** function could look like: